This is just a quick squeak of excitement at seeing Page Lizard's advert in the PPA's 2014 Digital Awards booklet.

 The banner above was created for the Facebook group along with a profile picture, and is (obviously!) inspired by the Game of Thrones logo.
 It has a number of different layers to create the deep metallic textures of the bands, and includes crossovers in the style of the sun in the opening credits of the series.
 The glowing text is a proud point, as are the bands of crests.

 Nerd moment over!
-Enjoy perusing the Facebook Group, whether a Game of Thrones man or a loyal Cantab.
+Enjoy perusing the Facebook Group, whether a loyal Cantab, or more of a Game of Thrones man.